 This first-of-its kind platform uses real, de- and mis-identified patient data to safely allow students to virtually care for patients with multiple, complex health conditions by navigating records, documenting encounters and placing orders within an application that is similar to the EHRs they will use in practice.
-It also provides an immersive and cutting-edge way for medical educators to teach students how EHRs can be used to address important issues pertaining to population health, quality improvement, patient safety and social determinants of health.
+It also provides an immersive and cutting-edge way for medical educators to teach students how EHRs can be used to address important issues pertaining to population health, quality improvement, patient safety and social and structural determinants of health.

 NYU School of Medicine Healthcare by the Numbers